-I decided to take my own Neo2 apart and photograph the process, just bear in mind that the AlphaSmart 3000 and Neo models may differ slightly in terms of where the backup battery is located and the types of screws that must be removed, but should be very similar.
+I decided to take my own Neo2 apart and photograph the process, just bear in mind that the AlphaSmart 3000 and Neo models may differ slightly in terms of where the backup battery is located and the types of screws that must be removed, but they should be very similar.

-Items You Will Need To Replace Your Backup Battery In A Neo2
+Items You Will Need to Replace Your Backup Battery In a Neo2

 To replace the backup battery in a Neo2, you will need:

-A T6 screwdriver
+- A T6 screwdriver

-A T10 screwdriver
+- A T10 screwdriver

-A CR2032 coin cell battery
+- A CR2032 coin cell battery

-A steady hand
+- A steady hand

 AlphaSmart Backup Battery Replacement Process

-Backup Your Text Then Proceed With The Battery Replacement
+Backup Your Text Then Proceed With the Battery Replacement

 First and foremost, go ahead and back up any text you have stored on your AlphaSmart word processor, either by using Neo Manager so that you can send the text back to your Neo or Neo2 afterwards in case it is lost, or open your favorite word processor, plug in your AlphaSmart device to a USB cable, and hit the 'send' button and have it transfer your text so that you can save it on your computer.

 Where do you find a replacement for the backup battery in your AlphaSmart you might ask?
-The 3000, Neo and Neo2 all use the standard CR2032 coin cell battery, which most drug stores carry.
+The 3000 Neo and Neo2 all use the standard CR2032 coin cell battery, which most drug stores carry.
 I personally buy mine from Harbor Freight since I can get a pack of four at less than $4, and I can use them in other things, like car key fobs, scales and other small devices that require them.

 After backing up my text and with a replacement backup battery in hand, I flipped over my Neo2, revealing four T10 screws that reside in the upper half of the bottom casing and four T6 screws that hold the bottom edge together.
-Remove these 8 screws and you can gently lift off the back of the case.
+Remove these eight screws and you can gently lift off the back of the case.
 With the back off, you can then access the motherboard, which conveniently exposes the backup battery.
 The only thing preventing us from removing and inserting a new CR2032 coin cell battery is the mounting peg that sits behind the battery.